birdflu/config/README.md

 # config
-configure scripts for mac, linux and windows
+Configure scripts for mac, linux and windows